AdobeDocs/platform-learn.en/help/tutorial-web-sdk/configure-schemas.md

 Businesses have their own language for communicating about their domain.
 Car dealerships deal with makes, models, and cylinders.
 Airlines deal with flight numbers, class of service, and seating assignments.
 Some of these terms are unique to a specific company, some are shared among an industry vertical, and some are shared by almost all businesses.
 For terms that are shared among an industry vertical or even broader, you can start doing powerful things with your data when you name and structure these terms in a common way.

 For example, many businesses deal with orders.
 What if, collectively, these businesses decided to model an order in a similar way?
 For example, what if the data model consisted of an object with a `priceTotal` property that represented the total price of the order?
 What if that object also had properties named `currencyCode` and `purchaseOrderNumber`?
 Maybe the order object contains a property named `payments` that would be an array of payment objects.
 Each object would represent a payment for the order.
-For example, perhaps a customer paid for part of the order with a gift card and paid for the rest using a credit card.
+For example, perhaps a customer paid for part of the order with a gift card and the rest using a credit card.
 You can start to construct a model that looks something like this:

 ```json
 {